smithynb/Better-YouTube-Duration/README.md

 2. Open Chrome/Chromium and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top right)
 4. Click "Load unpacked" and select the extension folder
-5. The extension will be installed and active on YouTube
+5. The extension will be installed and active next time you open YouTube

 ### Manual Installation: